- When 3 Jun - 6 Aug 2016

 Are YOU Sick?

-A conversation about what it is like to be a patient.
-The participants are encouraged to draw, write and explore the ways in which you experience illness and treatment through a unique in-gallery iPad app.
+Participants are encouraged to draw, write and explore the ways in which they experience illness and treatment through a unique in-gallery iPad app.

 Piecing it Together